Sylvia Mathews Burwell: American University

 Shortly after leaving her position as HHS secretary, Burwell became American University's 15th president, and the first woman to serve as president.
 Burwell began her tenure on June 1, 2017.

 In 2020, Burwell was appointed by the Council on Foreign Relations to co-chair (alongside Frances Townsend) the Independent Task Force on Improving Pandemic Preparedness.

 In early August 2023, Burwell announced she would be stepping down as American University's 15th President.
 A search committee was formed to find Burwell's successor.
 In March 2024, the University announced it had selected James Madison University President, Jonathan Alger to become American University's 16th President.
 Burwell stated she intends to continue working as a distinguished lecturer for AU's Sine Institute for Policy and Politics.
 Jonathan Alger succeeded her on July 1, 2024.

 During her seven years as AU president, Burwell led the development and implementation of the Changemakers for a Changing World strategic plan and the plan for Inclusive Excellence, launched and completed the $500 million Change Can’t Wait campaign, grew the university’s endowment by more than 50 percent, doubled the university’s research funding from external sources, and made the largest investment in student thriving in the university’s history.
-The Change Can’t Wait campaign has already made an incredible impact – creating four new and expanded research centers, eight endowed faculty positions, more than 170 scholarships, and more.
+The Change Can’t Wait campaign has already made an impact – creating four new and expanded research centers, eight endowed faculty positions, more than 170 scholarships, and more.

 Burwell's government experience proved crucial to her leadership at AU during the COVID crisis.
 As Lilian Baeza-Mendoza, a faculty trustee of the university told the Washington Post: “Being there for the community not only as a president, but also being able to answer questions during those very difficult times — that was a tremendous help as we were navigating an unusual place.”